oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | No table composition style is defined. | Tables are a fundamental way of organizing information.
 The Record core type contains tabular information that can be represented as either arrays or maps in multiple data formats. |
 | Instance equality is defined at the data level. | Instance equality is defined at the information level. |
 | Data-centric design is often Anglocentric, embedding English-language identifiers in protocol data. | Information-centric design encourages definition of natural-language-agnostic protocols while supporting localized text identifiers within applications. |

+The JADN serialization approach is based on three well-known equivalencies between binary/efficient and text/human-oriented data formats:
+1. Text representation of primitives such as IP addresses (formats)
+2. String enumeration (vocabularies and field ID/Names)
+3. Positional representation of table columns (records)

 ## 2.2 Example Definitions